-Hopefully, one of the things you noticed in the previous exercise is that we can "see" R_4 inside of D_4 .
+Hopefully, one of the things you noticed in the previous exercise is that we can "see" R_4 inside of D_4 (and hopefully you didn't just read that before completing the exercise).
 You may have used different colors in each case and maybe even labeled the vertices with different words, but the overall structure of R_4 is there nonetheless.